USPTO Examiner WEDDINGTON KEVIN E - Art Unit 1629

 Prosecution Timeline

 The median time to disposition (half-life) for applications examined by WEDDINGTON, KEVIN E is 24 months.
-This places the examiner in the 70% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+This places the examiner in the 81% percentile for prosecution speed.
+Applications move through prosecution relatively quickly with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +14.3% benefit to allowance rate for applications examined by WEDDINGTON, KEVIN E. This interview benefit is in the 56% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +13.0% benefit to allowance rate for applications examined by WEDDINGTON, KEVIN E. This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness